Manoj-619/Cosmo/zavmo/assets/prompts/probe.md

 {COMPLETION_CONDITION}

 ### Handoff instructions:
-Once your task is complete, seamlessly hand off to the next agent: {NEXT_STAGE}.
+Once your task is complete, seamlessly hand off to the next stage: {NEXT_STAGE}.
 The next stage involves:
 {NEXT_STAGE_DESCRIPTION}